Kitzbühel to Munich Airport scenic route

 Frequently Asked Questions

-What documents do I need for this cross-border transfer?
+What documents do I need for the border crossing?

 How do I know the carriers are reliable?